 Mavericks have large engine bays with easy access.

 Both engines can be started on either dedicated starter battery or via a switch from the house batteries.
 The Maverick 440 Hybrid has dedicated starter batteries that are recharged off the lithium-ion battery pack.

 You can drive either engine from either fuel tank.

 To assist in routine maintenance all strainers, filters & belts are in close proximity to the engine locker lid and there is a pump system to assist in oil changes.

 There is an option of a fuel polishing system that gives you the ability to clean your fuel as you transfer it between tanks.

 For the Maverick 400 & Maverick 440 sailing catamarans, you can choose between Volvo Penta or Yanmar engines.

 The engine bays come fitted as standard with an automatic fire extinguishing system.

-For the Maverick 440 Hybrid, the choice of engines and complete electronic drive chain package is between Ocean Volt and Torqeedo.
+For the Maverick 440 Hybrid, the engines and complete electronic drive chain package is Ocean Volt.